 If you read my blog regularly or follow me on Instagram, you might recognize some of my props.
 I started storing them all in a basket so they’re always at my disposal – it makes the setup and styling process so much easier!
 Here is a breakdown of what I have in my basket:

-- Cheap costume jewelry – Faux pearl strands, dainty rings, or anything with a lot of bling will be perfect in photos.
+Don’t throw away your cheap costume jewelry!
+Faux pearl strands, dainty rings, or anything with a lot of bling will be perfect in photos.
 Most of these are old jewelry from my younger days, haha

 All the above are great props, and I love mixing and matching them to create the perfect setting for my photos – just keep in mind the subject of your photo, the colors, and the textures, to create a cohesive look.
 But you know what the best prop is?